Mongol conquest of the Jin dynasty: 1211-1213 campaigns

-In 1211, Mongol troops broke through the Jin's Great Wall at Wushabao and attacking fortresses along the border.
+In 1211, Mongol troops broke through the Jin's Great Wall at Wushabao and attacked fortresses along the border.
 At Yehuling, a mountain pass near today's Zhangjiakou, Wanyan Jiujin, the Jin field commander, made a tactical mistake in not attacking the Mongols at the first opportunity.
 Instead, he sent a messenger to the Mongol side, Shimo Ming'an, who promptly defected and told the Mongols that the Jin army was waiting on the other side of the pass.
 After this engagement, the Mongols massacred thousands of Jin troops when they retreated to Huihebao.
 While Genghis Khan headed southward, his general Jebe travelled even further east into Manchuria and captured the Jin's Eastern capital (present day-Liaoyang).

 The Mongols entered Juyong Pass and advanced to the walls of the Jin central capital, Zhongdu (present-day Beijing).
-However, due to its heavy defenses, the Mongol army withdrew from the siege the Mongols and started to pillage the entire northern Hebei and Shanxi regions before withdrawing.
+However, due to its heavy defenses, the Mongol army withdrew from the siege and started to pillage the entire northern Hebei and Shanxi regions before withdrawing.

 In 1212, the Khitan leader Yelü Liuge rebelled against the Jin and declared his allegiance to Genghis Khan.
 In autumn, the Mongol army attacked the Jin dynasty for the second time.
 Genghis Khan led his main force to besiege the Jin's Western capital (present day-Datong).
 During the siege, Genghis Khan was hit by an arrow and ordered the siege to be lifted.

 In July 1213, the Mongol army launched its third attack on the Jin Dynasty.
-When the Mongol army besieged Zhongdu,Li Ying, Li Xiong and a few other Jin generals assembled a militia of more than 10,000 men who inflicted several defeats on the Mongols.
+When the Mongol army besieged Zhongdu, Li Ying, Li Xiong and a few other Jin generals assembled a militia of more than 10,000 men who inflicted several defeats on the Mongols.
 The Mongols smashed the Jin armies, each numbering in the hundreds of thousands, and broke through Juyong Pass and Zijing Gap by November 1213.
 In 1214, Genghis Khan surrounded the court of the Golden Khan in Zhongdu.
 The Jin general Hushahu had murdered the emperor Wanyan Yongji and enthroned Wanyan Yongji's nephew, Emperor Xuanzong.
 When the Mongols besieged Zhongdu, the Jin government temporarily agreed to become a tributary state of the Mongol Empire, presenting to Genghis Khan Jurchen Princess Qiguo, daughter of Jurchen Jin emperor Wanyan Yongji.

 When the Mongols withdrew in 1214, believing the war was over after being given a large tribute by the Jurchens, Li Ying wanted to ambush them on the way with his forces (which had grown to several tens of thousands).
 However, the Jin ruler, Emperor Xuanzong, was afraid of offending the Mongols again so he stopped Li Ying.
 Emperor Xuanzong and the general Zhuhu Gaoqi then decided to shift the capital south to Kaifeng, above the objections of many courtiers including Li Ying.
 From then on, the Jin were strictly on the defensive.

 Jurchen Princess Qiguo was married to Genghis Khan in exchange for relieving the Mongol siege upon Zhongdu (Beijing) in the Mongol conquest of the Jin dynasty.